|photo courtesy Nikolaj & Didde Flor Rotne|

 Much scientific research has been made in recent years with regard to mindfulness.
 When we practice mindfulness on a daily basis, it promotes well-being, compassionate actions and greater performance.

-Many people would agree that we couldn’t afford not to use mindfulness in education as it prevents unnecessary stress, poor academic performance, bullying, and maybe even school shootings.
+Many people would agree that we can’t afford not to use mindfulness in education as it prevents unnecessary stress, poor academic performance, bullying, and maybe even school shootings.
 The benefits are great for pupils, teachers, parents and society.

 That said, we find that it is primarily the principals, the teachers and other school leaders that first and foremost must practice mindfulness.
 Teachers and principals are the most influential people in the educational life of the pupils, and it is their task to create a fruitful and safe learning environment.
 We also know that pupils are more likely to do what we as adults DO rather than what we SAY.
 We need teachers who practice mindfulness in order to become strong role models, teaching and inspiring with a strong spine and a soft heart - people that the pupils can look up to.